 *You can only do this once.
 So make it count.

-If you aren’t able to log into your old profile, perhaps because you can’t access your old email any longer, see this post about account recovery.
+If you aren’t able to log into your old profile, perhaps because you can’t access your old email any longer, see this this post about account recovery.

 Where do I find my old Myspace photos after I’ve imported them?

 Originally, photos only appeared in your mixes, but Myspace has changed this several times.
 For a couple of years they appeared under Library>Photos. appear in your Photostream.
 As of 2015, the photos are back under the “Mixes” section.
 You can find this link right under your profile picture.

 It should be noted that while you can retrieve your old photos, old comments on these photos are all gone.